Featured Multiplayer

 3. Event Overlap Length

-Using these three values, we were able to land on 4 core race length presets
+Races in Forza Motorsport varied in both length and type.
+Using these values, we were able to land on 4 core race length presets

 1. Short Races - 20 min.
 Practice/Qualify + 10 min.
 Race